ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Appendix

 where $N$ is the cardinality of $q^{e_i}$ and $p^{e_i}_0$ and $s_m$ and $r_m$ are ranks of similarities $s^{x_{j}}$ and $r^{x_{k},x_{l}}$ in the combined distribution of $q^{e_i}$ and $p^{e_i}_0$ when ordered.
 In order compare models, we use the median of $\text{CVM}^{e_i}$ and $\text{KS}^{e_i}$ over all technical replicate experiment pairs $e_i$.

-Since the pairs are randomly selected for $p^{e_i}_0$, the embeddings would be mostly orthogonal thus the distribution would be centered around 0, similar to what Figure~\ref{fig:pertcon_viz} illustrates.
+Since the pairs are randomly selected for $p^{e_i}_0$, the embeddings would be mostly orthogonal thus the distribution would be centered around 0.
 Given that not all CRISPR knockouts would induce a morphological change in the cells, it's plausible for distribution $q^{e_i}$ to exhibit a peak around 0.
 As the model approaches the precision of an oracle, we would anticipate the mass situated around this peak to shift towards higher cosine similarity values.